 A good mix of right and wrong in business has never been detrimental.
 The founders will only get better at making the right calls.

 5. Think long-term

 The mindset of Warren Buffett was never based on the short-term.
-If it were so, he would never have bought a failing textile business.
+If it were, he would never have bought a failing textile business.
 He went on to turn it into the multi-billion business it is today.
-Additionally, a short-term mind would never have bought up-to 60 companies, most of them struggling to survive, and gone on to influence them into becoming highly profitable businesses decades later.
+Additionally, a short-term mindset would never have encouraged him to buy up to 60 companies, most of them struggling to survive.
+This kind of mindset wouldn’t have allowed him to turn these companies into highly profitable businesses decades later.

-Warren has often said that the goal should be to build a brand, position your mindset for the long-haul.
-Go big on reputation in several years to build a business that stands the test of time.
+Warren has often said that the goal should be to build a brand and position your mindset for the long haul.
+Go big on building your reputation in several years to build a business that stands the test of time.

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.” – Warren Buffett

 Change your mindset to see the long-term goals, and slowly build towards achieving those goals.
 It will take several years sometimes, but that is okay.
 You might even make some good billions while at it.

 6. Hire more women